PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

    weather conditions or if the LIVE Feed is from a vehicle driving down a road during night time.

 2) The execution time of implementation of the various image processing algorithm was very high due to slower processing power of my CPU-Laptop.
-The excution time should reduce significantly if the code is executed on GPU-enabled systems with considerably higher RAM
+The execution time should reduce significantly if the code is executed on GPU-enabled systems with considerably higher RAM.

 ### POSSIBLE IMPROVEMENTS
 1) Better Hyperparameter tuning to get more appropriate gradient thresholds for lane pixels detection